YubinXie/yubinxie/README.md

 ### Hi there 👋

 ![visitor](https://visitor-badge.glitch.me/badge?page_id=yubinxie.yubinxie)

+- ☁️ I am a soon-to-graduate PhD student in Cornell
+- 🔭 I work on machine learning, biology & medicine

 <!--
 **YubinXie/yubinxie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.